deprecated-packages/symplify/packages/phpstan-rules/docs/rules_overview.md

 ## NoTwigRenderUnusedVariableRule

-Passed "%s" variable that are not used in the template
+Passed "%s" variable is not used in the template

 - class: [`Symplify\PHPStanRules\Symfony\Rules\NoTwigRenderUnusedVariableRule`](../packages/symfony/src/Rules/NoTwigRenderUnusedVariableRule.php)